Chat with us, powered by LiveChat

 How Clean Does My Car Need To Be To Ship To Hawaii?

-Before you ship a car to Hawaii, it must be thoroughly cleaned, both inside and out.
-This requirement helps prevent the introduction of invasive species to the island.
-Any dirt, especially under the car and wheel wells, must be removed.
-Otherwise you may get fined and the cost to ship a car to Hawaii may increase.
+Make sure the vehicle is thoroughly cleaned from inside and the outside.
+This prevents the introduction of invasive species to the island.
+Remove any dirt from under the wheel wells and the car or you might get fined and your cost to ship a car to Hawaii may increase further.

 Can You Ship a Car in a Container to Hawaii?